The no-hair theorems at work in the tidal disruption event AT2020afhd: Introduction

 The paper is organized as follows.
 The mathematical model assumed for effectively describing the disk-jet coprecession is described in Section \ref{Sec:2}.
 It is applied to infer constraints on the system's parameters in Section \ref{Sec:3}.
 Section \ref{Sec:4} is devoted to an analysis of the bounds obtained by \citet{TDELTCinesi2025} with a disk of finite size endowed with a power-law density profile.
-Section\,\ref{Sec:5} summarizes the present findings and offers conclusions.
+In Section \ref{Sec:5}, some of the assumptions on which this work mainly relies upon are critically scrutinized.
+Section\,\ref{Sec:6} summarizes the present findings and offers conclusions.